Epoxyeicosatetraenoic acid: EEQ metabolism

-Membrane-bound Microsomal epoxide hydrolase (mEH or Epoxide hydrolase 2 [EC 3.2.2.9.]) can metabolize EEQs to their dihydroxy products but is regarded as not contributing significantly to EEQ inactivation in vivo except possibly in rare tissues where the sEH level is exceptionally low while the mEH level is high.
+Membrane-bound microsomal epoxide hydrolase (mEH or epoxide hydrolase 2 [EC 3.2.2.9.]) can metabolize EEQs to their dihydroxy products but is regarded as not contributing significantly to EEQ inactivation in vivo except possibly in rare tissues where the sEH level is exceptionally low while the mEH level is high.

-In addition to the sEH pathway, EETs may be acylated into phospholipids in an Acylation-like reaction.
+In addition to the sEH pathway, EETs may be acylated into phospholipids in an acylation-like reaction.
 This pathway may serve to limit the action of EETs or store them for future release.
-EETs are also inactivated by being further metabolized though three other pathways: Beta oxidation, Omega oxidation, and elongation by enzymes involved in Fatty acid synthesis.
+EETs are also inactivated by being further metabolized through three other pathways: beta oxidation, omega oxidation, and elongation by enzymes involved in fatty acid synthesis.